-When you are stressed, it can be easy to recede into yourself and to surround yourself with an avalanche of work and business.
+When you are stressed, it can be easy to recede into yourself and surround yourself with an avalanche of work and business.
 However, socializing with others can help you to relax and can even change your hormone levels for the better.

-It can stop you from internalizing all of your thoughts and focusing on the issues that are worrying you for long periods, and you may even be able to share your problems and discuss them with someone who cares about your wellbeing.
-You should make sure that you socialize with people that you trust and enjoy spending time with and that you do not neglect your to-do list in favor of socializing, as this can make your stress worse in the long run.
+It can stop you from internalizing all of your thoughts and focusing on the issues that are worrying you for long periods, and you may even be able to share your problems and discuss them with someone who cares about your well-being.

 7. Get Outside

 Getting out into nature can help to relieve the stress that you are feeling.
 Not only can it allow you to enjoy a change in scenery and help your thoughts to wander, but it can also give you a chance to reflect on the issues and pressures that you are facing.
 Returning to nature can improve your mood, put your troubles into perspective, and ensure that you get the right amount of vitamin D.

 Your physical response to stress will also decrease, with spending time in nature having a restful impact on your heart rate and your blood pressure.
-Therefore, you should consider enjoying the benefits of a garden office, or going for a walk on your breaks, or when you are feeling under the weather.
+Therefore, you should consider enjoying the benefits of a garden office, going for a walk on your breaks, or when you are feeling under the weather.

 8. See a Doctor

 If it is starting to impact your life or work, or if your stress is showing no signs of going away, you should consider seeing a doctor about the stress that you are experiencing.

 They may be able to recommend stress relievers that suit you as an individual, self-care techniques, or guides and apps that can help you to manage your stress.
 They may also suggest counseling sessions with mental health professionals, especially if your stress levels are beginning to damage your mental health.